Changes to UK Student Visas for Certain Nationalities

 - Sudan

-During this period, UK universities will not be permitted to sponsor new Student visas for applicants from these countries when the application is made from outside the UK.
-As a result, we are currently unable to accept applications from students who would require a Student visa and hold nationality from one of the countries listed above.
+As a result of this change, UK universities will not be permitted to sponsor applicants from these countries requiring a Student visa, when the application is made from outside the UK.
+Consequently, we are currently unable to accept applications for September 2026 from students who would require a Student visa and hold nationality from one of the countries listed above, unless;

 Important information for current students in the UK